History of AEK Athens F.C.: 1999–2000 season

-Melissanidis who had taken over the management, addressed the Serbian market hiring Ljubiša Tumbaković, while the club signed Dragan Ćirić as a loan.
+Melissanidis, who had taken over the management, turned to the Serbian market appointing Ljubiša Tumbaković, while they signed Dragan Ćirić as a loan.
 Traianos Dellas and Sotiris Konstantinidis were also acquired and at the same time, Kevin Sebwe and Daniel Batista left the club.
-At the beginning of September a big earthquake took place in Parnitha and damaged part of Nikos Goumas Stadium, which was deemed unsuitable and thus AEK were forced to play most of their home matches at Nea Smyrni Stadium.
-In the Champions League, AEK were drawn against AIK and were eliminated with 1–0, continuing in the UEFA Cup.
+In early September, a major earthquake struck Parnitha and damaged part of Nikos Goumas Stadium, which was deemed unsuitable, forcing AEK to play most of their home matches at Nea Smyrni Stadium.

+In the Champions League, AEK were drawn against AIK and were eliminated after a 1–0 defeat, continuing in the UEFA Cup.
 There, AEK eliminated Torpedo Kutaisi and MTK Budapest, but were eliminated by Monaco afterwards.
-In the winter they were strengthened with the transfer of Milen Petkov.
-Tumbaković brought irrational results and since he was left out of the European competitions, after a home defeat by Panionios he was removed from the bench of AEK.